New Ramsey Multiplicity Bounds and Search Heuristics: Constructive upper bounds

-All upper bounds on $c_t$, $c_{s,t}$, $g_{s,t}$, and $c_{s,t}(x)$ described in the introduction and previous section rely on explicit constructions.
-When only the asymptotic value is of interest, this usually implies considering the blow-up of a fixed finite graph to obtain a sequence of graphs with increasing order that have some desired property. \begin{definition} For a graph $C$ on vertex set $\{1, \ldots, n\}$ and integers $m_1, \ldots, m_n \in \NN_0$, the \emph{blow-up} $C[m_1, \ldots, m_n]$ is the graph with vertex set $\bigcup_{i=1}^{n} \{(i,v) : 1 \leq v \leq m_i \}$ in which two distinct vertices $(i_1, v_1)$ and $(i_2, v_2)$ are connected if and only if $i_1$ and $i_2$ are connected in $C$.
-When $|m_i - m_j| \leq 1$ for $1 \leq i,j \leq n$ we say that the blow-up is \emph{uniform}.
-When $m_i = m$ for $1 \leq i \leq n$, then we call $C[m] = C[m_1, \ldots, m_n]$ the \emph{$m$-fold blow-up} of $C$ and will refer to $(C[m])_{m \in \NN}$ as the \emph{blow-up sequence of $C$}. \end{definition} This means that a vertex of $C$ is replaced by an independent set of size $m$ in $C[m]$ if that vertex does not have a loop, or by a clique of size $m$ otherwise.
+This means that a vertex of $C$ is replaced by an independent set of size $m$ in $C[m]$ if that vertex does not have a loop, or by a clique of size $m$ otherwise.
 Note that our definition ensures that the blow-up is always a simple graph even when $C$ contains loops.
 It follows that the complement of the blow-up of a graph $C$ is equal to the blow-up of the complement of $C$ with loops added at every vertex.
 We denote this type of complement as the \emph{looped complement} of a graph.\footnote{It is actually significantly easier to think about these problems in terms of monochromatic homomorphic copies of fully-looped cliques in a two-coloring of a fully-looped (and possibly vertex-weighted) complete graph, but to stay consistent with previous literature we are counting subgraphs of a simple graph and its complement.}

 The blow-up of a graph has certain properties that are favorable to this type of problem.
-In particular, its clique number is equal to that of $C$, that is $\omega(C[m]) = \omega(C)$ for any $m \in \NN$.
-More broadly, we have the following result due to Thomason~\cite{Thomason_1989}. \begin{lemma} For any graph $C$ of order $n$ and for $m \in \NN$ going to infinity, we have
+In particular, if the graph has no loops then its clique number is equal to that of $C$, that is $\omega(C[m]) = \omega(C)$ for any $m \in \NN$.
+More broadly, we have the following result due to Thomason~\cite{Thomason_1989}. \begin{lemma} For any simple graph $C$ of order $n$ and for $m \in \NN$ going to infinity, we have

 as well as